z-aqib/text-analytics/A1_Evaluation_of_NLPs/README.md

 # Assignment 1
-need to pass an input text to three different models
+need to pass an input text to three different models. and analyse their summarization, translation, question answering and time effeicency.

 ## 3B Params
 - mistral 3B is not supported by huggingface